 - The Mediterranean Diet—The Mediterranean diet limits red meat, replaces butter with healthy alternatives and focuses on a diet of fruits, fresh vegetables, nuts, and whole grains.
 People in this diet should eat fish and poultry twice a week adn replace salt with speices.

 Much like a diet of fruits, green leafy vegetables, whole grains, lean meats, nuts, and seeds are healthy for the brain, there are many foods that have the opposite effect.
 The chemicals in the foods we eat are stored throughout the body, including the brain and nervous system.

 Sugary soft drinks include high fructose corn syrup.
 High fructose corn syrup is 55 percent fructose and 45 percent glucose.
 The inflammatory substance incorporated into our favorite beverages is known to impair memory.
 For example, high fructose corn syrup affects brain function because of it leads to insulin resistance.
 When the body is unable to bring blood glucose levels to normal ranges, the increase levels are damaging to the brain.

-While naturally occurring trans fats in meat and dairy products are not dangerous in controlled amounts, hydrogenated vegetable oil, margarine, pre-packaged desserts, frosting, and shortening are foods hiding the brain’s silent killer.
+Naturally occurring trans fats in meat and dairy products are not dangerous in controlled amounts.
+However, hydrogenated vegetable oil, margarine, pre-packaged desserts, frosting, and shortening are foods hiding the brain’s silent killer.
 Synthetic trans fats are harmful to cognitive function, as well as cardiac health.
 It advances inflammation.